 After returning home to the Bay Area, Rani thought a lot about what her cousin had said.
-"I decided to go to the admissions office at the San Ramon Valley Campus, and it was there I met Anne Uawithya.
+"I decided to go to the Admissions and Records Office at the San Ramon Valley Campus, and it was there I met Anne Uawithya.
 With my baby in my arms, I asked her if she thought I could attend DVC.

 "She urged me to take an assessment test to see where I would be placed," Rani said.
 But even the thought of the word "test" scared her, because she was sure she wouldn't pass.
 "Then Anne told me it wasn't that kind of test, that I should just relax and give it a try.
 She also told me about PACE, which sounded very interesting."

 One thing led to another, and Rani enrolled.
 "At first I just wanted to take one class, because I didn't think I could succeed.
 Then, when I got an A in my first class, I thought I would go for an Associate Degree.
 Even then, the thought of taking 20 classes to get an Associate degree sounded like an uphill battle which I was sure to lose!"